crate/cratedb-guide/docs/integrate/debezium/tutorial.md

 If only we could replicate data from our operational database to CrateDB without having to write custom code… it turns out we can.

-Enter Debezium, [Debezium ](https://debezium.io/)is a standard open-source system, built on top of Kafka, which allows to capture changes on a source database system and replicate them on another system without having to write custom scripts.
+Enter Debezium.
+[Debezium](https://debezium.io/) is a standard open-source system, built on top of Kafka, which allows to capture changes on a source database system and replicate them on another system without having to write custom scripts.

 In this post I want to show an example replicating changes on a table from MSSQL to CrateDB.